 Just take a deep breath and "correct that."

 Dictation isn't easy, but it's improved a lot in recent years.
 If you tried dictation with Dragon (or any software) even two years ago and didn't like it, think about giving it another shot.
 The advancements in the speech recognition capabilities means the software you tried years ago isn't the same animal that it is today.

 I honestly can't wait to see how it improves in the future, because I'm already a fan of how it is right now!

 I hope this post was very informative and answered any dictation-related questions that you had!
 If not, feel free to drop a line and I'll be more than happy to answer those questions.

-Be sure to check out these sneak peaks to my YA novel, The Elysian Prophecy, coming out Winter 2016.
+Be sure to check out my novel, The Elysian Prophecy is now available for purchase!